NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

 git push
 ```

-## Troubleshooting
+### Troubleshooting

-Re-run your git command prefixed with GIT_TRACE=1
+Re-run your git command prefixed with `GIT_TRACE=1`.

 A failure to sign a commit is usually because the name or email does not quite match those which were used to generate the GPG key, so git cannot auto-select a key.
 Ensure that these are indeed consistent.
-(If you added a comment when creating your gpg key, this *may* cause a mismatch: the comment will be visible when listing your gpg keys, e.g. `RealName (Comment) <EmailAddress>`.)
+(If you added a comment when creating your GPG key, this *may* cause a mismatch: the comment will be visible when listing your GPG keys, e.g. `RealName (Comment) <EmailAddress>`.)
 You are able to [force a choice of signing key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key), though this should not be necessary.

-If you have already committed and need to retrospectively sign this commit [please follow the instructions here](./retrospective-commit-signing.md).